-As of December 31, 2020 and 2019, there are other related parties transactions that are regarded as non-significant and have not been disclosed.
+As of December 31, 2020 and 2019, there are other related party transactions regarded as non-material that have not been disclosed.

-(23) Income tax (for its acronym in Spanish "ISR")-
+(25) Income tax (ISR from its Spanish acronym)-

-The current Income Tax Law establishes an income tax rate of 30%.
+The current Income Tax Law provides for an income tax rate of 30%.

-Main items affecting the Institution taxable income were the annual inflation adjustment, accruals, the market valuation results, the pre-maturity of derivate financial instruments, the differences between the accounting and tax depreciation and amortization and the deductible written-off portfolio and the application of discounts.
+Main items affecting the Group taxable income were the annual inflation adjustment, accruals, the market valuation results, the pre-maturity of derivate financial instruments, the differences between the accounting and tax depreciation and amortization and the deductible written-off portfolio and the application of discounts.

-A reconciliation for the years ended December 31, 2020 and 2019 of the income tax rate and the effective tax rate, as a percentage of the income before income tax, is as follows:
+A reconciliation for the years ended December 31, 2020 and 2019, of the income tax rate and the effective tax rates, as a percentage of the income before interest tax, is as shown in the next page.